The Clear Edge

 The protocol works because of three specific moves most founders skip.

-Most founders announce price increases with 2-4 weeks’ notice.
-That’s too short.
-Clients feel rushed.
-Rushed clients churn.
+Most founders announce price increases with 2–4 weeks’ notice, which is too short and makes clients feel rushed, so rushed clients churn.

 60 days gives them time to: